Underlying much of what we do is a sense of anxiety, uncertainty, fear, doubt, or dissatisfaction.

 - Feeling left out, or a lack of belonging: We can all relate to this feeling of not belonging.
 Externally, the problem is that you’re not finding people you can connect with and not having that connection in your daily life.
 But on top of that, you add the internal problem of feeling like you’re left out and don’t belong.
 This is normal and it’s good to notice it when it comes up.

 - Finding your passion and optimizing your potential: The external problem is that you have a job you’re not passionate about.
-Underneath that is the anxiety/dissatisfaction of feeling like you’re not finding your passion and you’re not optimizing our potential.
+Underneath that is the anxiety/dissatisfaction of feeling like you’re not finding your passion or optimizing your potential.
 We can all relate to this, too.

-- Having chronic headaches (or other physical issues) holds you back from building a career and paying your way properly, affecting your self-worth: The external problem (bad headaches, leading to career and financial problems) is very real, and not easy to deal with.
-But on top of that, we add self-criticism (most of us do this, right?), self-doubt, and a downgrading of our self-image.
+- Having chronic headaches (or other physical issues) holds you back from building a career and paying your way properly, affecting your self-worth: The external problem—bad headaches, leading to career or financial issues—is very real, and not easy to deal with.
+But on top of that, we add self-criticism—most of us do this, right?—self-doubt, and a downgrading of our self-image.

-- Having PPSD—Post Political Stress Disorder: A lot of people are coping with dissatisfaction about the political scene right now, no matter what your views on the president might be.
-There’s the external situation of what’s going on, and then you add your dissatisfaction and uncertainty.
+- Having PPSD—Post Political Stress Disorder: A lot of people are coping with dissatisfaction about the political scene right now, no matter what their views on the president might be.
+There’s the external situation of what’s going on, and then they add their dissatisfaction and uncertainty.

-- Purchasing self-improvement books/classes/plans, but not using them: The external problem is not finding the time or energy to use materials you’ve bought, but you add to that an anxious feeling about not living up to your potential, not taking advantage of opportunities, and not doing what you hoped you’d do.
+- Purchasing self-improvement books/classes/plans, but not using them: The external problem is not finding the time or energy to use materials you’ve bought, adding internal issues such as anxious feelings about not living up to your potential, not taking advantage of opportunities, and not doing what you hoped you’d do as well.

 - Having an addiction to social media, videos, or your cellphone: The external problem is that distractions keep pulling your attention away from what’s important.
 But the underlying anxiety is that you feel addicted and that something is wrong with you for not being more focused.
 In addition, the addiction is probably a coping mechanism for dissatisfaction with the moment in front of you or fears in other parts of life.

-- Feeling helpless and empty for a reason you can’t identify: There’s probably an external situation that’s causing this vague feeling of emptiness.
+- Feeling helpless and empty for a reason you can’t identify: There’s likely to be an external situation that’s causing this vague feeling of emptiness.
 But the real problem is the feelings about it all: the uncertainty about it and the anxiety about wasting the time it takes to get over it.

-I think we can all relate to these problems, to not only the external situation but to the reactions that we have.
+I think we can all relate to these problems—both the external situation and the reactions that we have to them.